 MND affects the ability to move

-MND is fatal with no effective treatments or cures.
+MND is terminal with no effective treatments or cures.
 The average life expectancy is 2-5 years after diagnosis.
 At any one time, there are approximately 2100 people living with MND in Australia.

-Receiving the best possible care and support from the relevant State Associations around Australia is critical for those living with MND to live as well as possible for as long as possible.
-State Associations provide a range of services that allow people with MND and their families to stay safe, independent, engaged with their community, informed and connected to as many allied health services as required.
+Receiving the best possible care and support from the relevant State organisations around Australia is critical for those living with MND to live as well as possible for as long as possible.
+State MND organisations provide a range of services that allow people with MND and their families to stay safe, independent, engaged with their community, informed and connected to as many allied health services as required.

 - Help people with MND live better for longer.

 - Show your support for a loved one impacted by MND.

 - Raise awareness of MND and the needs of people living with the disease.

 Your support makes a real difference.
 It can empower someone with MND to remain an active member of their family and community.
 Funds raised may be used to purchase more assistive technology such as wheelchairs, hoists, ramps or electric beds.
 Or they may be used to enable someone with MND to communicate via iPads, NeuroNode or eye-gaze devices.